nationalarchives/engineering-handbook/docs/technology/backend/python.md

     1. Absolute imports SHOULD be used
     1. Relative imports COULD be used for importing files within the same directory
 1. **Dependencies**
-    1. Python dependencies SHOULD be managed using [Poetry](#poetry)
+    1. Python dependencies SHOULD be managed using [Poetry](https://python-poetry.org/)
+    1. Python dependencies COULD be managed using [uv](https://docs.astral.sh/uv/)
 1. **Frameworks, tools and libraries**
-    1. Python applications MUST use one of the approved [frameworks](#frameworks)
+    1. Python applications MUST use one of the [approved frameworks](#frameworks)
-1. **Building packages**
+1. **Packages**
-    1. Python packages SHOULD be built using pip or Poetry
+    1. Packages SHOULD be built using pip or Poetry
-    1. Python packages SHOULD be deployed to [PyPI](../../third-party/pypi.md)
+    1. Packages SHOULD be deployed to [PyPI](https://pypi.org/)
+    1. Packages on PyPI MUST be [deployed with OIDC](https://docs.pypi.org/trusted-publishers/)
-    1. Python packages COULD be hosted in [AWS CodeArtifact](https://aws.amazon.com/codeartifact/)
+    1. Packages COULD be hosted in [AWS CodeArtifact](https://aws.amazon.com/codeartifact/)
+    1. Packages SHOULD use [semver](https://semver.org/) (see [using version numbers](../../ways-of-working/version-control.md#version-numbers))
 1. **Security**
     1. A CSP SHOULD be set up